sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-2d/README.md

 - longitude radius of visualized region, in degrees, centered around input point (Default 20, maximum 360)
 - Number of pairs of extra lines to draw (Default 3)
 - Distance between drawn rotation lines in km, whole numbers only (Default 200)
-- Thickness of lines, decimals accepted (Default 4)
+- Thickness of lines, decimals accepted (Default 1)
+- 360 or 104 visualization (Options '360'/'104', Default 360)
 - Whether or not to display a marker on the center point (Options "y"/"n", default "y")
 - Marker size (Default 10)